Probate Q&A Series

 f.
 Documenting and Deducting Liens

 Once you confirm a lien’s validity, document it in the estate file and schedule.
-During distribution, deduct the lien amount from the asset’s gross value.
-If the lien exceeds the asset’s value, that property passes subject to the lien, and beneficiaries receive nothing for that asset.
+During distribution, account for the lien or secured debt in administering the affected asset.
+If the lien exceeds the asset’s value, that property may pass or be administered subject to the lien, and unsecured value for beneficiaries may be eliminated as to that asset.

 g.
 Final Accounting and Distribution